koriprice/koriprice.github.io/README.md

 To improve my process, I think it will be very beneficial for my to take one step at a time next week and break up my workload into smaller, less intimidating milestones.
 I think this will keep me from being overwhelmed and make sure that I have time to do everything that I want to accomplish next week.
 This should also be a good opportunity to practice my time management skills!

+## Week 15 Update
+This week, I completed the Planning Your Career and Your Life Course.
+I really enjoyed this course and found it to be very informative.
+It touched on many topics, like choosing the right career path for you based on what your priorities are.
+For example, if you are more focused on enjoyment, you may want to choose a job that is less demanding and time-intensive so that you have more time for personal enjoyment outside of work.
+On the other hand, if you are motivated by achievement, you might get more out of a job that is demanding rather than just going through the motions every day.
+This course also gave a lot of insight into how to know when it is time to move on from a job.
+My main takeaway from this is that if you have no opportunity to grow, it is probably time to look elsewhere.
+It also emphasized knowing yourself.
+Knowing your own values, strengths, and weaknesses can help you take the next steps that will ultimately make you the most satisfied both at work and outside of it.
+This week, I also updated my resume based on what I learned from the Tech Resume course, and I have used it to start applying for some summer internships!

+The remainder of this week, I am going to be working on the final project reflection.
+I also plan on continuing to use LeetCode to practice for coding interviews if I have the time to do so, as well as continue applying for internships with my newly updated resume.

+I don't believe I will have any barriers to completing the rest of these tasks.
+As the semester winds down, I've completed most of my other classwork, so I will be able to make finishing up this project my priority.

+To improve my process, I think it will be helpful to go back and read my previous updates as well as my proposal and project update.
+I think reviewing where I started and my overall process will help me reflect on this project as a whole, and it will give me a good starting point for the final reflection.